isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 pools dedicated to "HA_server1" and two to "HA_server2".
 Each server can assign leases to both phones and laptops.
 Both groups of devices are assigned addresses from different pools.
-The "HA_server1" and "HA_server2" classes are built-in (see :ref:`classification-using-vendor`) and do not need to be declared.
+The "HA_server1" and "HA_server2" classes are built-in (see :ref:`built-in-client-classes`) and do not need to be declared.
 They are assigned dynamically by the HA hook library as a result of the ``load-balancing`` algorithm. "phones_*" and "laptop_*" evaluate to ``true`` when the query belongs to a given combination of other classes, e.g. "HA_server1"